Data Exploration

 • A x and y input.

-• A dataframe name and formula string specify x and y.
+• A dataframe name and formula string specifying x and y.

 Using a dataframe with a formula string, will result in automatic labeling of the x and y axis.
 To add additional custom formatting, use the plotControl structure.